northbrookjs/northbrook/README.md

 for where they might be located.
 Node 6 is only supported because of lots of ES2015 features are used in the codebase, because I want to maintain this thing with joy going forward.

+##### Why is it running a different version than what I have installed globally?

+Because installing things globally isn't really that great of an idea, so northbrook will use a locally installed version if it can find one.